Intravenous urography

 When is intravenous urography indicated?

-In the days prior to the exploration, you should not have taken any contrasts or medicines containing barium, bismuth, iodine or other metals.
+In the days prior to the study, it is important not to have taken contrasts or medications containing barium, bismuth, iodine or other metals, as these may interfere with the quality of the images.

 How is an intravenous urography performed?